EthanPerello/npc-forge/docs/dev-setup.md

 # Development Setup

 This guide will help you set up NPC Forge for local development.
-Follow these steps to get the project running on your machine.

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have:

 - **Node.js** (v18 or newer)
 - **npm** (v7 or newer)